How Midea enhanced washing machine production with Visual Components

 In this case study, we’ll show you how Midea, the world’s largest producer of major appliances, used Visual Components to increase the capacity and flexibility of a high-end washing machine assembly line, while reducing costs by 15%.

-Download full case study in PDF here.
+Download the full case study in PDF here.

 Established in 1968 and headquartered in Southern China, the Midea Group is the world’s largest producer of major appliances and #1 brand of air-treatment products, air-coolers, kettles, and rice cookers.
 Its Laundry Appliances Division includes a Digital Center, which consists of a team of simulation engineers responsible for verifying the product, mold, and equipment designs, as well as robotics, logistics, and factory layouts.